Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

-- **GPT-4 Turbo only scored 20% as a baseline** using aider_nova's existing "SEARCH/REPLACE block" edit format.
+- **GPT-4 Turbo only scored 20% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 It outputs "lazy comments" on 12 of the tasks.
-- **aider_nova's new unified diff edit format raised the score to 61%**.
+- **aider's new unified diff edit format raised the score to 61%**.
 Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
 - **It's worse to add a prompt that says the user is blind, has no hands, will tip $2000 and fears truncated code trauma.** Widely circulated "emotional appeal" folk remedies produced worse benchmark scores for both the baseline SEARCH/REPLACE and new unified diff editing formats.

 The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs:

-- **The June GPT-4's baseline was 26%** using aider_nova's existing "SEARCH/REPLACE block" edit format.
+- **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
-- **aider_nova's new unified diff edit format raised June GPT-4's score to 59%**.
+- **aider's new unified diff edit format raised June GPT-4's score to 59%**.
 - The benchmark was designed to use large files, and 28% of them are too large to fit in June GPT-4's 8k context window.
 This puts a hard ceiling of 72% on how well the June model could possibly score.